 Amendments to the 2006 Education Act make it clear that Head Teachers may not grant any leave of absence during term time unless there are exceptional circumstances.

 If you do decide to take your child out of school during term time, please complete the Leave of Absence Request Form or ask for a copy at the office.
 This must be done at least 2 weeks in advance of the date of the proposed leave.
-You should expect to hear from us within 5 working days.

 Term time holidays will not be authorised unless there are exceptional circumstances which might justify it.
 It is the decision of the Head Teacher as to what might constitute exceptional circumstances and each request for term time leave will be considered on an individual basis.